MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 * Add some agent nodes
 * Add some arm64 nodes as part of experimenting with a multi-architecture cluster.
 * Either move the motherboards in the Beelinks into a shared enclosure of some sort and/or upgrade the fans in order to better control temperatures.
-* Add automation for both the setup tasks, but the day DevOps/MLOps/Sys Admin tasks using one mor more of Ansible, Flux and Terrafrm.
+* Add automation for both the setup tasks, but the day DevOps/MLOps/Sys Admin tasks using some combination of Ansible, Flux and/or Terraform.

 #### General approach, relevant technologies, etc.